mariodss/azure-network-protocols/README.md

 <p><b>2.5) </b>Retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM
 </p>
 <p>-Observe ping requests and replies within WireShark</p>

+<p>Observations</p>
+<p>-ICMP, or Internet Control Message Protocol, is used for network diagnostics and error reporting.
+It operates at the network layer and is primarily used by network devices to send error messages and operational information. </p>
+<p>-After we ping the linux private IP adress we observe 4 events happening in the powershell terminal.
+However, in the Wireshark window, we observe 8 events.
+This is because Wireshark captures both the request from the Windows computer (10.0.0.4) and the reply from the Linux computer (10.0.0.5).</p>
+<p>-If we click on either a request or a reply from the Wireshark terminal, we can observe their specifications.
+When we click on the first request packet, we can have a look at the source MAC adress(Windows) and the destination MAC adress (Linux) within the Internet Protocol Version 4 section.
+THis is OSI Layer 2 information.</p>
+<p>-If we go to the Internet Control Message Protocol section, we can observe the actual payload(chunk of data) that was sent in the ping.
+This is not important since this ping was performed to test connectivity between two devices.</p>
+<p>If we click on the second packet, we can inspect the echo reply from the Linux computer.
+When we have a look at the specifications, we see almost the same information but reversed.
+This time the source computer is the Linux machine and the destination computer is the Windows machine.</p>

 <br />

 <p>